pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

     os.environ['POSTGRES_USER'] = 'eventsourcing'
     os.environ['POSTGRES_PASSWORD'] = 'eventsourcing'

-    # Optional config.
-    # - connection max age (connections stay open by default)
-    os.environ['POSTGRES_CONN_MAX_AGE'] = '60'  # seconds
-    # - check connection before use (pessimistic disconnect handling, default 'n')
-    os.environ['POSTGRES_PRE_PING'] = 'y'
-    # - timeout to wait for table lock when inserting (default no timeout)
-    os.environ['POSTGRES_LOCK_TIMEOUT'] = '10'  # seconds
-    # - timeout for sessions with idle transactions (default no timeout)
-    os.environ['POSTGRES_IDLE_IN_TRANSACTION_SESSION_TIMEOUT'] = '10'  # seconds

-Please note, to avoid interleaving of inserts when writing events, an 'EXCLUSIVE' mode table lock is acquired when using PostgreSQL.
-The issue is that insert order and commit order are not necessarily the same.
-This effectively serialises writing events.
-It prevents concurrent transactions interleaving inserts, which would potentially cause notification log readers that are tailing the application notification log to miss event notifications.
-Reading from the table can proceed concurrently with other readers and writers, since selecting acquires an 'ACCESS SHARE' lock which does not block and is not blocked by the 'EXCLUSIVE' lock.
-This issue of interleaving inserts by concurrent writers is not exhibited by SQLite, which supports concurrent readers when its journal mode is set to use write ahead logging.

 Having configured the application with these environment variables, we can construct the application and run the test using PostgreSQL.